Skip to main content

 Best suited for

-New bikes, financed motorcycles (most lenders require it), higher-value machines, modified bikes, and any rider who could not afford to repair or replace out of pocket.
-The most popular choice among riders from Auckland commuters to Dunedin weekend tourers.
+New bikes, financed motorcycles (most lenders require it), higher-value machines, and modified builds.
+If you could not afford to repair or replace out of pocket, this is the tier to look at.
+It is the most common choice we see, from Auckland commuters through to Dunedin weekend tourers.

 Get a Free Quote